 Ill-Defined Space is written by me, John Holst.

-My research and analysis of the global space industry have been published in The Space Report: The Authoritative Guide to Global Space Activity from 2014-2019 (here's a link to a 1Q19 promo copy).
+My analysis of the space industry has been a definitive source for national lawmakers and departments, news outlets such as the Wall Street Journal, Financial Times, Bloomberg, and the San Francisco Chronicle, publications like National Geographic, and National Public Radio.
+It’s been published in The Space Report: The Authoritative Guide to Global Space Activity from 2014-2023 (here's a link to a 1Q19 promo copy).
 You can also see my work in Quilty Analytic's series of LEO Broadband Reports.

 I've worked in the United States Air Force, Missile Defense Agency, Cobham, Space Dynamics Laboratory, the Space Foundation, and Quilty Analytics.
 I focused on space operations in the first few and conducted space industry research and analysis with the last two.